Covista

-Adtalem Global Education Inc. is a US corporation based in Chicago, Illinois, that operates for-profit higher education institutions, including American University of the Caribbean School of Medicine, Chamberlain University, Ross University School of Medicine, Ross University School of Veterinary Medicine, and Walden University.
-Before June 2018, the corporation was known as DeVry Inc. and DeVry Education Group Inc.
+Covista Inc., previously Adtalem Global Education Inc. and, before that, the DeVry Education Group, is a US corporation based in Chicago, Illinois, that operates for-profit higher education institutions, including American University of the Caribbean School of Medicine, Chamberlain University, Ross University School of Medicine, Ross University School of Veterinary Medicine, and Walden University.

+Before June 2018, the corporation was known as DeVry Education Group Inc. Following a $100 million settlement with the FTC in 2016 regarding deceptive advertising, DeVry Education Group rebranded as Adtalem Global Education in 2017.
+Adtalem began the process to sell off DeVry University and Keller Graduate School of Management later that year to focus on healthcare professional education.
+Adtalem subsequently renamed itself Covista in 2026.

 History

 DeVry Inc. was created in 1987 with the merger of DeVry Institute of Technology (DIT) and the Keller Graduate School of Management.
 DIT was established in Chicago as the DeForest Training School in 1931 and was acquired by Bell & Howell in 1967.
 Keller was started by two DIT teachers in 1973; the company acquired DIT from Bell & Howell in 1987.
 DeVry Inc. went public in 1991, moved to the New York Stock Exchange in 1995, and became known as DeVry Education Group in 2013.
 The company was previously based in Downers Grove, Illinois.

 In 2012, the company moved 150 jobs from its campus in Roscoe Village to a new office in Chicago's West Loop.
 The company had additional offices in Oak Brook, as of 2013.
 In 2015, the company opened another office in the West Loop, after the city approved a $1 million subsidy for the company in the form of tax increment financing in 2012.

-In 2011, DeVry continued its international reach with the acquisition of ATC International (a subsidiary of Becker Professional Education), which provides professional finance and accounting training in Central and Eastern Europe as well as Central Asia; and American University of the Caribbean, a medical school located in St. Maarten.
 In November 2013, DeVry Inc. was renamed DeVry Education Group.

+Adtalem agreed to purchase Walden University for approximately $1.5 billion in September 2020.
+The agreement required approval by the U.S. Department of Education and the Higher Learning Commission.
+When the deal closed in August 2021, Adtalem became the largest provider of graduate and undergraduate degrees in nursing.

+Rebranding from DeVry Education Group to Adtalem Global Education

-DeVry Education Group changed its name to Adtalem Global Education in June 2018.
-In December 2018, Adtalem completed transferral of DeVry University and Keller Graduate School of Management properties to Cogswell Education LLC.
-This was completed just days after the transfer of Carrington College to San Joaquin Valley College.
+Following a $100 million settlement with the FTC in 2016 regarding deceptive advertising, DeVry Education Group rebranded as Adtalem Global Education in 2017 and began the process to sell off DeVry University and Keller Graduate School of Management later that year.
+Industry analysts characterized the move as an effort to move on from DeVry's legal, financial and reputational challenges.

-In September 2020, Adtalem Global Education announced that it began the process of purchasing Walden University for US$1.48 billion in cash.
-According to Higher Education Dive "Two investment firms, Engine Capital and Hawk Ridge Partners, wrote in an open letter...that they were "severely disappointed" with the board's decision to purchase Walden, calling the college a 'substantially inferior asset.'"In August 2021, Adtalem Global Education Inc completed its acquisition of Walden University.

-In 2022, Adtalem sold the Association of Certified Anti-Money Laundering Specialists, Becker Professional Education and OnCourse Learning to Wendel Group and Colibri Group.
+The company's headquarters were later relocated from Downers Grove to 500 West Monroe Street in the West Loop Gate.
+In 2024, Crain's Chicago Business said Adtalem had become "the largest health care educator in the nation during a post-COVID period in which the health care sector has faced severe labor shortages".